dcayll/dcayll.github.io/_pages/about.md

 ### Finances

 I'm very interested in macroeconomics and monetary policy.
 I enjoy learning about large scale consequences created by monetary decisions made by people in various positions of power.
 I'm also interested in personal finance, and how to maximize the value of every dollar.
+I plan to use this website to answer questions that are personally relevant to myself and to which there isn't a straightforward answer on google.

-### Life
+### Thoughts

-I will likely not include many personal details on this site, but I may try to distill down some personal insights I've gained over time.
-I'll try to keep from being preachy and self-riteous.
+Sometimes I want to

 ## Conclusion

 I guess I'm a blogger now.
-Sounds weird to say, and I didn't even know that this was blogging.
-This is mostly a personal blog, but if my friends/family/colleagues/friendly strangers want to browse, it is welcome!
+Sounds weird to say, and I didn't even know that this was what blogging was.
+This is mostly a personal blog, but if my friends/family/colleagues/friendly strangers want to browse, welcome!